Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - 6 gallon fuel tank capacity

-If you’ve witnessed firsthand how difficult it is to clean a generator’s carburetor, you might find some relief with the Yamaha EF3000i Gas Powered Portable Inverter.
+If you’ve witnessed firsthand how difficult it is to clean a generator’s carburetor, you might find some relief with the Yamaha EF3000i Starting Watts Gas Powered Portable Inverter Generator.
 It can be time-consuming to take all the components apart to clean your carburetor and rid it of residue and buildup.

 However, with the Yamaha EF3000i, carb cleaning can be greatly reduced.
 By eliminating stale gas in the carb, you don’t have to clean it as often and you can reduce the chances of unnecessary repairs.

-The Yamaha EF3000i is also a great option because it automatically adjusts engine speed to match the load.
+The Yamaha EF3000i 2800-Watt inverter generator is also a great option because it automatically adjusts engine speed to match the load.
 This translates to greater fuel efficiency and reduced noise pollution.

 Another feature that makes this model a great buy is its ability to provide electricity for up to 19 hours without refueling.
 That’s almost a full day of uninterrupted power.

-If you experience a power outage for longer than a few hours, the Yamaha EF3000i can provide backup power that lasts a long time.
+If you experience a power outage for longer than a few hours, the Yamaha EF3000i starting watts portable generator can provide emergency power that lasts a long time.
 And because it doesn’t produce a lot of noise, it consumes less fuel.
 This is especially helpful in emergencies when it could take a while for more fuel to become available.

-If you’ve ever struggled before with cranking a generator, then you’ll appreciate the Yamaha EF3000i.
+If you’ve ever struggled before with cranking a generator, then you’ll appreciate the Yamaha EF3000i starting watts inverter generator.
 You can make it come to life with one gentle pull.

 Specs and Features: